matthe815/My-Interface/docs/getting_started.md

 The easiest way to integrate Console Commands into your NodeJS project.

-It's very simple to use, just install it with `npm install my-interface` and add a few lines of code, and it will be fully functional.
+It's very simple to use, just install it with `npm install my-interface`, add a few lines of code, and it will be fully functional.

 View the example below to see how to get started.